Israel faces outcry after 60 killed on Gaza border

 Turkey has told Israel's ambassador to temporarily leave the country, while President Recep Tayyip Erdogan accused Israel of "state terror" and "genocide".

-Israel hit back on Tuesday, ordering the Turkish consul in Jerusalem to leave for an unspecified period of time, its foreign ministry said.
+Israel hit back, ordering the Turkish consul in Jerusalem to leave for an unspecified period of time.

 "Erdogan is one of the biggest supporters of Hamas, so there's no doubt he's an expert on terror and slaughter," Israeli Prime Minister Benjamin Netanyahu tweeted.

-Israel's leader also accused the Islamist movement Hamas which rules Gaza of deliberately putting civilians in the line of fire for political gain.
+Netanyahu also accused the Islamist movement Hamas which rules Gaza of deliberately putting civilian lives at risk for political gain.

 "They (Hamas) are pushing civilians - women, children - into the line of fire with a view of getting casualties," Netanyahu told the CBS network.